Impact

 Risk and Exploitability

 The CVSS base score of 6.9 indicates medium severity.
-No EPSS score is provided, and the weakness is not listed in CISA’s KEV catalog, so the public exploitation likelihood is uncertain.
-The attack requires an actor who can intercept and tamper with traffic between the router and the upstream Internet interface, suggesting a network‑oriented attacker, possibly at the ISP line or a compromised local device.
-If such conditions are met, the attacker can inject malformed packets that trigger the code‑execution path.
+The EPSS score of 0.00227 (0.227%) shows a very low but non‑zero probability of exploitation, and the vulnerability is not listed in CISA’s KEV catalog, so public exploitation remains unlikely.
+Based on the description, it is inferred that the attack requires the attacker to intercept and tamper with traffic between the router and the upstream Internet interface, indicating a network‑oriented vector such as a compromised ISP line or local device.
+If such conditions exist, the attacker can inject malformed packets that trigger the code‑execution path.

 OpenCVE Enrichment